Table of contents

 Moreover, Dustin Singer from Dustin Buys Houses pointed out a tax benefit of living in your multi-unit property.
 If you live there for two years, you may even avoid paying some (if not all) capital gains tax after the sale.

 Additionally, Henry Angeli III from Henry Buys Homes LLC says that if you can ever purchase an apartment complex, at a good price, that is even better!
-Angeli says you have a lot more people paying rent and typically have less roofs/bldgs to replace/maintain for more tenants from the economies of scale that such larger investments allow.
+Angeli says you have a lot more people paying rent and typically have fewer roofs/bldgs to replace/maintain for more tenants from the economies of scale that such larger investments allow.

 Generate cash flow from a rooming house